 PyCBC Live67 estimates the noise background by performing time-shifted analyses using triggers from a few hours of recent data.
-Single-detector triggers from one of the LIGO detectors are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the ~ 10 ms light travel time between detectors.
-All such coincidences are recorded and assigned a ranking statistic; the false alarm rate is then estimated by counting accidental coincidences louder than a given candidate, i.e. with a higher statistic value.
+Single-detector triggers from one detector are time shifted by every possible multiple of 100 ms, thus any resulting coincidence must be unphysical given the ~ 10 ms light travel time between detectors.
+All such coincidences are recorded and assigned a ranking statistic.
+The false alarm rate is then estimated by counting accidental coincidences ranked higher than a given candidate, i.e. with a higher statistic value.
+When three detectors are observing at the time of a particular candidate, the most significant double coincidence is selected, and its false alarm rate is modified to take into account the data from the remaining detector.